-The Agent (or such other party responsible for the calculation of the Rate of Interest, as specified in the applicable Final Terms) will, at or as soon as practicable after each time at which the Rate of Interest is to be determined, determine the Rate of Interest for the relevant Interest Period (or other Interest Accrual Period).
+The Agent will, at or as soon as practicable after each time at which the Rate of Interest is to be determined, determine the Rate of Interest for the relevant Interest Period.

-The Agent (or such other party as aforesaid) will calculate the amount of interest (each an Interest Amount) for the relevant Interest Period (or other Interest Accrual Period).
+The Agent will calculate the amount of interest (each an Interest Amount) for the relevant Interest Period.
 Each Interest Amount shall be calculated by applying the Rate of Interest to: